 In the lead up to the Super Bowl, the championship game of the NFL, the topic of brand awareness becomes more popular.
 The reason it’s largely discussed?
-Companies spend over $5 million for a 30 second ad shown during the big game.
-It is one of the most watched sporting events in the USA, with 111.3 million people tuning in to watch the game in 2017, with an ever increasing international viewership.
+Companies spend over $7 million for a 30 second ad shown during the big game.
+It is one of the most watched sporting events in the USA, with 113.06 million people tuning in to watch the game in 2023, with an ever increasing international viewership.

 Coca-Cola’s Super Bowl advertisement in 1980.

 But how are these results measured?
-How can you really tell the impact a TV advertisement is making?
+How can you tell the impact a TV advertisement is making?
 Not only during the Super Bowl, but during normal TV air time.

 Attributing results from TV advertisements

-Marketers have long been able to measure the results they receive from their digital campaigns, however attributing results to TV can be a little more difficult.
+Marketers have long been able to measure the results they receive from their digital campaigns, however, attributing results to TV can be a little more difficult.
 To measure the results effectively, you would need to assess certain analytics data based on your company goals.
 For example:

-- Google search queries
+• Google search queries

-- Visits to your website
+• Visits to your website

-- App downloads
+• App downloads

-- Conversions completed on your website or app
+• Conversions completed on your website or app

-- Call tracking
+• Call tracking

 The results of the above can be attributed to your TV advertisements if you have the ability to track these in real time.
-This can be done using online tools such as Realytics or Google Attribution 360.
+This can be done using online tools such as Realytics or Google Analytics 360.

 Brand awareness in everyday life